-My boyfriend and I didn’t just move in together, we moved to a different state and moved in together.
+My boyfriend and I did not just move in together, we moved to a different state and moved in together.
 I was brimming with excitement as 50 boxes — 45 for me, five for him — were loaded onto the moving truck, and I said goodbye to my New York City studio apartment to start our new life in Texas.

 Moving in together can mean a lot of change and compromise.
-I was ready for compromise, but I wasn’t ready to compromise on color palette.
+I was ready for compromise, but I was not ready to compromise on color palette.
 I love bright colors and patterns.
 He loves blue.
 Literally, only blue.

 “It is an age thing,” says van den Bergh, “as much as it is a gender thing.”
 Younger generations, he says, lean into colors, patterns and trends, whereas styles tend to neutralize over the years.
 As couples age, van den Bergh and Zimmerman see them seeking out more timeless, classic pieces that are guaranteed to last.
 A hot pink sofa may not make the list.

 Normally, when you hear the words gender-neutral decor, you think about a nursery, but why not use the description for the whole house?
-It’s about more than just neutral colors and clean lines.
+It is about more than just neutral colors and clean lines.
 When a couple sits down for the first time to design, it takes a lot of work to achieve balance so one palette is not overtaking the other.
 There is a level of design inexperience, says Zimmerman, when moving in together for the first time.
 By living through it, you can see how it feels when your partner says they want something you are not in love with and learn how to react.

 But, the duo knows it takes time to get to that point.
 So, van den Bergh and Zimmerman share their tips for couples navigating the decorating world together.

 Always Start with a Mood Board

 Both van den Bergh and Zimmerman agree that mood boards and Pinterest boards like this one are a must.
 A Pinterest board is a good starting point.